albertopeam/Android-Infrastructure/README.md

 ### Android architecture
 This project shows how to build and app using mvp.
 It provides the basic infrastructure to handle multhithreading and errors.
-The project doesnt use any DI framework, but can be used anyway.
+The project use Dagger2 DI framework.

 The project is a sample that shows a list of notes, create notes and remove notes.